csfloat/extension/src/README.md

 Now that our scripts run within the page, we still want to be able to make AJAX requests to other domains outside of Steam's Content Security Policy.

-CSGOFloat's Extension similarly uses the mechanism of making the actual request in a background script, but creates an abstraction layer on top.
+CSFloat's Extension similarly uses the mechanism of making the actual request in a background script, but creates an abstraction layer on top.

 Dubbed the "bridge", it allows for **type safe** request and response handling between the page and background script.